Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 There are several ways to get an Azure Database for PostgreSQL database connection string.

-If you are connecting to Azure Database for PostgreSQL Flexible Server, the connection string look like:
+If you are connecting to Azure Database for PostgreSQL Flexible Server, the connection string looks like:

 ```text
 `Server={your_server}.postgres.database.azure.com;Database={your_database};Port=5432;User Id={your_username};Password={your_password};Ssl Mode=Require;`